Team Myths at Work: The Top 6 to Avoid

 The Reality

-We know from project postmortem data that team collaboration is a designed, modeled, learned, and reinforced behavior.
-Teams thrive when members understand each other’s strengths, actively build trust, and align around common goals and values—not just IQ or resumes.
+Research and project postmortems consistently show that collaboration is not innate; it must be intentionally designed, modeled, learned, and reinforced.
+High performing teams succeed when members understand each other’s strengths, build trust actively, and align around shared goals and values — not merely IQ or resumes.

 The Reality

-We know from decision making training that healthy teams embrace constructive conflict and know that disagreement is essential for growth.
-The goal isn’t universal agreement — it’s alignment and commitment to the best decision for the organization, even when not everyone agrees.
+Research from decision making training shows that high-performing teams embrace constructive conflict.
+Disagreement is not a sign of dysfunction — it’s a catalyst for growth.
+The goal isn’t universal agreement; it’s alignment and commitment to the best course of action, even when some team members hold differing views.

 4. Myth #4: “Great Teams Are Always Democratic”